MEE Subject Guide

 Evidence on the MEE: What to Know and How to Practice

-Evidence is one of the most frequently tested MEE subjects and heavily overlaps with the MBE.
+Evidence appears on roughly half of MEE administrations and heavily overlaps with the MBE, making it one of the highest-return subjects to study.
 This guide covers what the examiners focus on and how to structure your analysis.

 What the MEE Tests in Evidence